No767/Kumiko/README.md

 5. Follow the rest of the steps, starting on [Set Up Your shell Environment For Pyenv](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv)

-6. Fork and clone the repo
+5. Fork and clone the repo

     ```sh
     git clone https://github.com/[username]/Rin.git && cd Rin
     ```

-7. Install Pipenv
+6. Run Make to create the venv and install dependencies

     ```sh
-    pip install --upgrade pipenv
-    ```

-8. Create the venv and install the dependencies

-    ```sh
-    pipenv --python 3.10
-    pipenv install --dev
+    make dev-setup
     ```

 # Licensing